craicoverflow/craicoverflow.github.io/_posts/2018-06-06-a-month-in-india-delhi.md

 ### Lotus Temple

 *Entry: free*.
 This is a nice, modern temple.
-It looks impressive from the outside, but once you get inside here isn't much to see or do, but if you are nearby it's worth checking out.
+It looks impressive from the outside, but once you get inside there isn't much to see or do, but if you are nearby it's worth checking out.

 <img class="post-image post-image-1" src="/assets/india/IMG_20180206_152821498_HDR.jpg">
 _Making friends outside Lotus Temple_